Growing roses – expert tips from Hever Castle rose garden

 Neil suggests buying roses directly from growers by visiting or contacting a nursery near you.
 ‘Many people just go to a garden centre and pick up a rose they like the look of,’ he says.
 ‘But if you visit the nursery, you can talk to a the grower about what plant would be best for you.’

-There are also listings of small nurseries, such as the Independent Plant Nurseries guide.
-Consult them to find a grower near you.
 There’s more in this post about buying plants online, with some useful listings.

 Neil also suggests looking at gardens in your area and seeing what grows well.